The Complete Hamptons Bachelorette Party Guide

 Evening: For your last dinner, head to Highway Restaurant and Bar in East Hampton, a great spot for classic fare like miso glazed salmon, eggplant parmigiana, and burgers.
 Then choose where you want to be for your last night out: Beach Bar in Hamptons Bay (a great spot for music and dancing, and a 25-year history), North Sea Tavern in Southampton (for a DJ and great late night bites), or the indoor/outdoor bar at Union Cantina in Southampton.

-Where Should I Stay in the Hamptons for a Bachelorette Party?
+Places to Stay in the Hamptons for a Bachelorette Party

 The Hamptons are pretty spread out, so if you're planning to hop around from Southampton to East Hampton to Montauk, be prepared for costly Uber rides.
 Housing isn't cheap here either, so keep costing in mind as you plan.
 You can also have a car service for the weekend.
 If you want to stay in one place, most of the Hampton villages are relatively walkable, or easy enough to travel by bike.
 Choose a location that fits your needs, and figure out transportation ahead of time, if possible.